[Game Review] “Bondage Seductions”

 9. Wired bullet vibrator

-I didn’t love the wire element, but you cannot expect to get a wireless bullet for this price-point.
-It’s long enough for one partner to comfortably have control of the remote while the other holds the vibrator against their genitals.
+I don’t love that it’s wired rather than cordless, but the wire is long enough for one partner to control the remote while the other holds the vibrator against their genitals.
+The bullet takes 2x AAA batteries, which are not included.

 Thanks to Lovehoney for sending me this kit in exchange for an honest review.
 If you choose to purchase this or anything else from Lovehoney, please buy through my affiliate links – it supports the blog at no extra cost to you!